 What is a change of study location?

-In order to comply with our immigration responsibilities, we are required to report to the Home Office when students sponsored on a Tier 4 visa will be studying in a different location for a period of three months or longer (for undergraduate students, this means 3 months or more during term time).
+In order to comply with our immigration responsibilities, we are required to report to the Home Office when students sponsored on a Student Visa will be studying in a different location for a period of three months or longer (for undergraduate students, this means 3 months or more during term time).

 It is important to remember that if you change your study location from the University campus to elsewhere for a period of less than 3 months you should still keep your academic department informed of this so they can ensure they keep in touch with you and that your attendance/engagement is still being monitored.

-If you do not hold a Tier 4 visa, then you will only need to obtain the approval from your academic department and no report will be made to the UKVI.
+If you do not hold a Student Visa, then you will only need to obtain the approval from your academic department and no report will be made to the UKVI.

 What do I need to do if I am planning to study away from my usual location?